quynhnn-vn/redux-RecipesApp/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

-In the project directory, you can run:

-#### `yarn start`
-To view the deployed version, open [https://choose-your-recipes-qnn.netlify.app/](https://choose-your-recipes-qnn.netlify.app/)

-Runs the app in the development mode.<br />
+### Available Scripts
+Run `yarn install` inside the project's root directory (make sure you have Node installed on your computer)

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Run `yarn start` and open http://localhost:3000 to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.
+Open [https://choose-your-recipes-qnn.netlify.app/](https://choose-your-recipes-qnn.netlify.app/) to view it in deployed version.